-CYPRUS: CLASH OF OLIGARCHIES AND GEOPOLITICS, PART TWOMarch 24, 2013
+CYPRUS: CLASH OF OLIGARCHIES AND GEOPOLITICS, PART TWO

 In yesterday's blog about the affair of the theft of Cypriots' savings by European banksters, I presented the basic thesis that the background is as much geopolitical as financial.
 In that context, it should come as no surprise that the Cyprus affair occurs as the West is bogged down in Syria, caught red-handed in support of extremist rebels who make the Assad regime look like a font of compassion and restraint.
 Syria, of course, is a necessary operation in the geopolitical sense, for it ill-behooves any potential military operations against Iran to have a strong ally of Russia positioned behind the Iraqi-forward bases.